Newark has been chosen to receive up to £25million from the government-awarded Towns Fund.

 The priority projects identified to Newark are:

-IASTI (Newark)® - an International Air Space and Training Institute which will create new jobs locally and train the next generation of skills-matched aviation professionals with military and civil partners including pilots, engineers and ground staff
+• ASI (Newark)® - an Air and Space Institute which will create new jobs locally and train the next generation of skills-matched aviation professionals with military and civil partners including pilots, engineers and ground staff

-The Newark Towns Fund Board comprises more than 40 private and public businesses and bodies and is the vehicle through which the vision and strategy for the town is defined.
-It has submitted a 'Town Investment Plan' and will inform the Town Deal, including the amount of investment secured through the Towns Fund.
+Made up of more than 40 private and public businesses and bodies, the Newark towns fund board is the vehicle through which the vision and strategy for the town is defined.
+See the Terms of Reference (PDF File, 325kb) for how the board will operate.